CroWzblooD/CroWzblooD/README.md

 **IIT DELHI DebugOn (ONDC X BECon'25) 2025** - Finalist
 Qualified for finals among top 9 teams, developing solutions for the Open Network for Digital Commerce platform.

 ---

-## 🌟 Featured Projects

-### Occolus-AI - Revolutionary Drug Discovery Platform

-Occolus-AI represents the intersection of artificial intelligence and pharmaceutical research.
-Built using advanced deep learning techniques, this platform predicts drug-protein interactions with remarkable accuracy and speed.
-The system processes complex molecular structures and provides insights that traditionally would require extensive laboratory research.

-**Technical Innovation**: The core of Occolus-AI is a PyTorch-based neural network that processes 1424-dimensional ECFP (Extended Connectivity Fingerprints) molecular representations.
-This approach allows for comprehensive analysis of molecular properties and their potential interactions with protein targets.

-**Real-World Impact**: By achieving sub-second inference times, the platform can rapidly screen thousands of potential drug compounds, significantly accelerating the early stages of drug discovery research.

-**Architecture**: Built with a FastAPI backend for high-performance molecular prediction services, integrated with UniProt and PubChem databases for comprehensive compound information, and featuring a Next.js frontend with interactive 2D molecular structure visualization.

-**Technologies:** `Python`, `PyTorch`, `Next.js`, `FastAPI`, `RDKit`, `Gemini AI`

----

-### Sahayak-AI - Intelligent Government Service Assistant

-Sahayak-AI addresses a critical challenge in Indian governance - making government schemes and services easily discoverable and accessible to citizens across linguistic and technological barriers.
-This cross-platform mobile application leverages AI to democratize access to government benefits.

-**Multilingual AI Integration**: The app supports real-time speech recognition in 7 major Indian languages, ensuring that language is never a barrier to accessing government services.
-This feature alone makes government assistance available to millions of additional citizens.

-**Intelligent Scheme Discovery**: With access to over 4,000 government schemes in its database, the AI system can assess user eligibility based on multiple criteria including location, income, profession, and personal circumstances.

-**Automation & Efficiency**: The OCR-powered document processing system eliminates the tedious task of manual form filling, while location-based services help users find nearby government offices with offline data caching for areas with poor internet connectivity.

-**Technologies:** `React Native`, `Expo`, `TypeScript`, `Gemini AI`, `Google Speech API`, `Vision API`

----